Eliobot/programme_bouton/README.md

 1. Clone this repository or copy the source code.
 2. Ensure your CircuitPython board is connected to your computer.
-3. Copy the script along with the necessary CircuitPython libraries into your main.py file (with Thonny or a similar IDE).
+3. Copy the script into your main.py file (with Thonny or a similar IDE).
 4. Restart the board to start the program.

 ## Usage